-Personnel: University faculty, other academic personnel, and staff with any onsite duties at a healthcare location, including but not limited to visiting, volunteer, without salary, and emeritus/a professors, visiting or volunteer academic personnel, and contract and recall employees.
+Personnel: University faculty, other academic personnel, and staff working or learning on site, including but not limited to visiting, volunteer, without salary, and emeritus/a professors, visiting or volunteer academic personnel, and contract, recall, and emeritus/a employees.

-SARS-CoV-2 Vaccination Program: A vaccination program intended to reduce the incidence of SARS-CoV-2 infection and resultant COVID-19 disease among UC Health personnel, trainees, and patients.
+SARS-CoV-2 Vaccination Program: A vaccination program intended to reduce the incidence of SARS-CoV-2 infection and resultant COVID-19 disease in the University community.

-Trainees: Medical, nursing, and other health professional students and residents, including visiting students and students of externally sponsored educational programs participating in rotations at UC Health facilities or clinics; and undergraduate and graduate students who are volunteering, learning, or working in health care locations, for example at COVID testing/laboratory sites.
+Trainees: Medical, nursing, and other health professional students and residents, including visiting students and students of externally sponsored educational programs participating in rotations at healthcare locations; and undergraduate and graduate students who are volunteering, learning, or working in healthcare locations, for example at COVID testing/laboratory sites.